 The contrast.
 The whole rice programme equals about 0.7% of the oil money Guyana banked in the first half of 2026.

-Guyana rice farmers in one coastal region collected cheques worth just under one million dollars this week, handed out by the agriculture minister at a track and field centre in Leonora.
+Guyana rice farmers in one coastal region collected cheques worth just under one million dollars this week.
+The agriculture minister handed them out at a track and field centre in Leonora.
 The country’s sovereign wealth fund held close to four billion dollars at the end of May.

 The arithmetic of that sentence is the whole story of what oil has and has not done for Guyana.
-Five hundred and sixty growers shared two hundred and one million Guyanese dollars, working out at roughly seventeen hundred dollars each.
+Five hundred and sixty growers shared two hundred and one million Guyanese dollars, or roughly seventeen hundred dollars each.

-The payment was announced by Agriculture Minister Zulfikar Mustapha, who gave the precise figures: 560 farmers, 15,636 acres cultivated last crop.
-Those with fifty acres or fewer receive fifteen thousand Guyanese dollars an acre, larger growers ten thousand.
+The payment was announced by Agriculture Minister Zulfikar Mustapha, who gave the precise figures.
+He counted 560 farmers and 15,636 acres cultivated last crop.
+Those with fifty acres or fewer receive fifteen thousand Guyanese dollars an acre, and larger growers ten thousand.

 In American money the smaller tier amounts to about seventy-two dollars an acre.
 It is a real sum in rural Guyana and a rounding error in the national accounts.